Does It Matter That Christmas Is Pagan?

 Paganism is a word that arose in the early Christian era of history to describe those who practiced polytheism instead of Christianity or Judaism.

 It is likely derived from the Latin word paganus, which according to New World Encyclopedia meant “a country dweller or rustic.”
-It’s similar to the word heathen, which is an old English word that basically describes the same category of person.
+It’s similar to the old English word heathen.
+The word pagan is believed to have come into common usage during the 1400s.

-If you do a search of the Bible, you will find the words pagan and heathen used in some translations to describe people outside of the Israelite community who worshipped other gods.
+In some translations of the Bible, you will find the words pagan and heathen used for people outside of Israel who worshipped other gods.
+The original Hebrew words typically mean a stranger or a foreigner.

 What is paganism in the Bible?